digitalfabrik/integreat-locales/README.md

 ### ODS

-* Used for distribution of CSVs are the CSV format does not define the exact format.
+* Used for distribution of CSVs as the CSV format does not define the exact format.
 * For an example see `./external-jobs/2020-06-malteser`

 ## Origin of the locales